suyashkumar/ssl-proxy/README.md

 ```sh
 ssl-proxy -from 0.0.0.0:443 -to 127.0.0.1:8000 -domain=mydomain.com
 ```
-This will immediately generate, fetch, and serve real LetsEncrypt certificates for `mydomain.com` and being proxying HTTPS traffic from https://0.0.0.0:443 to http://127.0.0.1:8000.
+This will immediately generate, fetch, and serve real LetsEncrypt certificates for `mydomain.com` and begin proxying HTTPS traffic from https://0.0.0.0:443 to http://127.0.0.1:8000.
 For now, you need to ensure that `ssl-proxy` can bind port `:443` and that `mydomain.com` routes to the server running `ssl-proxy` (as you may have expected, this is not the tool you should be using if you have load-balancing over multiple servers or other deployment configurations).

 ### Provide your own certs
 ```sh